Manu5484/Manu5484/README.md

 ### 1. EdTech
 > A full-stack MERN web application enabling educators to create and manage courses, while students can enroll and learn through an intuitive interface.

-* **Key Features:** Secure user authentication and role-based access using JWT and bcrypt, ensuring separate dashboards for students and educators.
 * **[🔗 View Repository]**(https://edtech-gamma-steel.vercel.app/)

 ### 2. Crop-Connect